agkozak/zcomet/README.md

 ## News

+- September 27, 2021
+    + `zcomet` now looks for the `bin/` subdirectory in the root directory of the repository, not in the directory where the sources plugin files reside.
 - September 21, 2021
     + I have opted to have named directories assigned only at the repository level.
 Also, if there is more than one repository with the same name (e.g., `author1/zsh-tool` and `author2/zsh-tool`), neither directory is given a name (to prevent mistakes from happening).
 - September 20, 2021